aQaTL/Trego/README.md

 ### Building

-I haven't published any binaries yet, so if you want to try Trego on your computer, you'll to perform following steps:
+I haven't published any binaries yet, so if you want to try Trego on your computer, you'll have to perform following steps:

 * Download and install [golang](https://golang.org/dl/)